NicholasJudge/AI-DeFi/README.md

 # AI-DeFi

 For two years, I have been building an AI platform for systematic strategies, capable of simultaneously assessing & assembling inputs - data **and** algorithms at scale.
-At some point, I pinged for help a grad school friend, Princeton Professor Marc Ratkovic.
-While I fancy myself an expert on these issues, Marc unequivically is, with a bunch of awards, 1k+ citations, etc.  Those discussions led to Marc coming on as a cofounder.
+At some point along the way, I pinged a grad school friend, Princeton Professor Marc Ratkovic, for help.
+While I fancy myself an expert on these issues, Marc has been cited more than a thousand times, so he definitely is.
+Our talks led to Marc coming on as a cofounder.

 The goal is to reduce the time and coordination costs of scientific research.
 These reduced costs open the door to scaling a quant fund's forecasting capabilities; or, more ambitiously, to a decentralized systematic fund.